-With the higher-spec PSU, I plugged in a second Nvidia GTX 1080 for my enjoyment … err, I mean, testing.
-The system ran like a dream with the extra card and it really is amazing, how fully stocked you can make the Aurora despite its small size.
+With the higher-end power supply, we went ahead and plugged in a second GTX 1080 for our enjoyment … err, we mean, testing.
+The system ran like a dream with the second card and it really is impressive how you can upgrade the Aurora despite its limited chassis.

 Of course, there's the option of upgrading your system even more ways, and Alienware has made the entire process tool-less.
 You won't even have to contend with thumbscrews to remove the expansion slots, and there's room for two SSDs to slide in on tool-less trays as well.